SomdattaNag/Security-Screening-System/learn.md

 __gui/__: Logic for the graphical User Inerface of the System.

-__log/__: If a match is found, the individual's image is automatically logged here.If it doesn't exist, created automatically.
+__image_log/__: If a match is found, the individual's image is automatically logged here.If it doesn't exist, created automatically.

+__csv_log/__: If a match is found, the individual's data is automatically logged here in a csv file.If it doesn't exist, created automatically.
+The gui has a 'export logs' button to export and download this file when needed.

 __encodings.pkl__: A binary file storing the precomputed face encodings and names, used to speed up face recognition in the main application.